ChristianValery/Immo-Eliza-Estimator/README.md

     - *ColumnTransformer*, *RobustScaler*, *OneHotEncoder* and *OrdinalEncoder* for feature transformation.

-After the preprocessing step, we tried a model with multilinear regression, as well as other linear models such as Ridge and Lasso regressions.
+After the preprocessing step, we ended up with a dataset consisting of 56 307 records and 16 features plus the price (the target).
+We then tried multilinear regression, as well as other linear models such as Ridge and Lasso regressions.
 But, the *R2-score* did not exceed 0.5 and the *Mean Absolute Error* was above 150,000 euros.
 We then turned to scikit-learn **ensemble methods** and to **Extreme Gradient Boosting Regressor (XGBoost)**.

 We used *cross-validation* without *hyperparameter tuning* to evaluate and compare the models.
-With this in mind, the diagram below provides an overview of the distribution of the R2-score of the following four models:
+The diagram below provides an overview of the distribution of the R2-score of the following four models:

 1. Gradient Boosting Regressor (GBRegressor);